AdobeDocs/marketo-learn.en/help/dynamic-chat/dynamic-chat-overview.md

 * **[Setup and install your chatbot](setup.md)**
     *Learn steps to set up your [!UICONTROL Dynamic Chat]  subscription.*
-* **[Activate your Marketo Integration with [!UICONTROL Dynamic Chat] ](marketo-integration.md)** *Target your web visitors with conversations and personalize them with lead information from Marketo.*
+* **[Activate your Marketo Integration with [!UICONTROL Dynamic Chat] ](marketo-integration.md)** *Target your web visitors with conversations and personalize them with person information from Marketo.*
 * **[Add and manage users of [!UICONTROL Dynamic Chat] ](user-management.md)** *Learn how to add or manage users in [!UICONTROL Dynamic Chat] .*
 * **[Create and manage personalized Dialogues](dialogue-management.md)**